SFG20/automation-starter-kit/README.md

 # Automation Starter Kit
 ## Setup

-To start the server to test the application, you can run:
+To run locally, you can start the server to test the application, you can run:

 ```sh
 npm i